scroll-tech/ceno/README.md

 cargo install cargo-make
 ```

-You will also need to install the Risc-V target for Rust.
+You will also need to install the RISC-V target for Rust.
 You can do this with the following command:

 ```sh
 rustup target add riscv32im-unknown-none-elf